dovydasglb/SpringBootAPI/README.md

 ```

 By default this will run the application on <http://localhost:8080>.

 </details>

 ## Making REST API requests

-This application allows basic CRUD queries to persist customer data into the database and also queries to find customer details by name.
+This application allows basic CRUD queries to persist customer data into the database and also queries to find customer details by id, first name and last name.
 You can create JSON requests using tools such as Postman or Swagger.

 Swagger's interface detailing the API's REST requests can be accessed through <http://localhost:8080/api>.